Kenneth Branagh: 1989–1999: Breakthrough

 A year later, in 1989, Branagh co-starred with Emma Thompson in the Renaissance company's stage revival of Look Back in Anger.
 Judi Dench directed both the theatre and television productions, presented first in Belfast then at the London Coliseum and Lyric Theatre.
 In 1990, he wrote his autobiography Beginning, recounting his life and acting career up to that point.
 In the book's introduction, he admits that the main reason for producing the book was "money" and that "The deal was made, and a handsome advance was paid out.
 The advance provided the funds to buy accommodation for the Company's offices, this moving Renaissance out of my flat and bringing me a little closer to sanity."

 Notable non-Shakespeare films in which Branagh has acted in and directed include the neo-noir romantic thriller Dead Again (1991) starring Branagh, Emma Thompson, Andy Garcia, and Derek Jacobi.
 The film premiered at the Berlin International Film Festival where it competed for the Golden Bear and received critical acclaim.
 The following year he directed the British comedy-drama film Peter's Friends, with a cast including former student friends Emma Thompson, Hugh Laurie, Tony Slattery, and Stephen Fry, as well as Imelda Staunton and Rita Rudner.
-The film received positive reviews with critics comparing it favorably as the British version of The Big Chill (1982).
+The film received positive reviews with critics comparing it favourably as the British version of The Big Chill (1982).
 The film earned two Evening Standard British Film Awards for Branagh and Thompson.

 Branagh is known for his film adaptations of William Shakespeare, beginning with the critically acclaimed Henry V (1989), later followed by Shakespeare's romantic comedy Much Ado About Nothing (1993).
 The latter film premiered at the 1993 Cannes Film Festival where it competed for the Palme d'Or.
 The film starred Branagh, Thompson, Denzel Washington, Kate Beckinsale, Keanu Reeves, and Michael Keaton.
 Vincent Canby film critic of The New York Times praised Branagh's direction writing, "Now he has accomplished something equally difficult.
 He has taken a Shakespearean romantic comedy, the sort of thing that usually turns to mush on the screen, and made a movie that is triumphantly romantic, comic and, most surprising of all, emotionally alive."

 However, Branagh had a commercial misstep with his adaptation of the horror film Mary Shelley's Frankenstein (1994).
 The film starred Branagh, Robert De Niro, Helena Bonham Carter, Tom Hulce, and Ian Holm.
 It premiered at the London Film Festival where it received negative reviews.
 The New York Times film critic Janet Maslin wrote of Branagh's failure, "[He] is in over his head.
 He displays neither the technical finesse to handle a big, visually ambitious film nor the insight to develop a stirring new version of this story.
 Instead, this is a bland, no-fault Frankenstein for the '90s, short on villainy but loaded with the tragically misunderstood".
 He then directed the minor British romantic comedy In the Bleak Midwinter (1995) to positive reviews.